-Constant Loudness!!!
+Constant Loudness !!!

-The 1202VLZ4's pan controls employ a design called "Constant Loudness."
-It has nothing to do with living next to an all-night disco.
-As you turn the pan [26] knob from left to right (thereby causing the sound to move from the left to the center to the right), the sound will appear to remain at the same volume (or loudness).
+The 1402VLZ4's pan controls employ a design called "Constant Loudness."
+It has nothing to do with living next to a freeway.
+As you turn the pan knob from left to right (thereby causing the sound to move from the left to the center to the right), the sound will appear to remain at the same volume (or loudness).